 The frame of your sofa is the backbone that bears the weight of its users and holds it all together.
 Hence, it is important to go for either hardwood or metal frames.
 Most sofa retailers save cost by using cheaper softwoods for the frame, and one tell-tale sign is when the sofa feels light.
 This greatly reduces the reliability and lifespan of the sofa.

 Hardwood frames, on the other hand, are typically made from sturdy yet economical woods like Kapur to withstand heavier stresses expected of a sofa.
 Similarly, metal frames provide the sturdiness required, with the added versatility to be machined to make slimmer or interesting sofa designs.
 For this reason, it tends to be more costly.
-Most of our Grey and Sanders sofas have metal frames, a cost trade-off necessary to make certain designs.
+Here at Grey and Sanders, our sofas uses both wood and metal frames, backed by design considerations to give you the best quality and value.

 Our very own Ellis sofas comes with a steel frame giving it a solid structure and core.